Looking for free resources for 3D printing education? Read our guide to get curricula, lesson plans, videos and materials for your lessons.

 In the UK, Black Country Atelier (BCA) has developed a specific program built around developing skills and includes 3D printing.
 The Smart Product Design and Manufacture Technical Award is recognized as equivalent to a GCSE qualification.
 Moreover, BCA offers dedicated teacher training courses to support teachers in the classroom, with design and 3D printing technologies.

-Offers: 3D printing courses (UK only) and 3D printing teacher training.
+Offers for 3D printing education: 3D printing courses (UK only) and 3D printing teacher training.

 Website: Black Country Atelier.

-3D Printing in Schools: Conclusion
+3D Printing Eduction in Schools: Conclusion

 At this point in 3D printing’s timeline, the main take away for educators incorporating and looking to incorporate 3D printing into their curriculum is that there are many options and resources available to them.
 Just five years ago, this was not the case and that testifies to the progress that is being made and the positive direction in which education is going — aiming to meet the demands of a transitioning workforce in terms of skills, innovation, and technology.

-The teachers, on the front line every day, that are bringing this knowledge and experience to the next generation workforce undoubtedly deserve our respect and our support — any way, we can give it.
+The teachers, on the front line every day, that are bringing this knowledge and experience to the next generation workforce undoubtedly deserve our respect and our support — anyway, we can give it.

 License: The text of "Teacher’s Guide to 3D Printing Education" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.